 If you drop your phone, protecting it will prevent it from cracking.
 When you place your phone on a table, it is also elevated.
 This will prevent your camera from being scratched.
 If it comes into direct contact with a hard surface.

 Don’t put your phone on a hard surface with the camera side down unless it’s in a case.

 Carry a cloth in your wallet or pocket if you don’t like protective cases because they make your phone bulky.
 If you need to take your phone out and put it on a table, use the cloth to keep the camera from touching the hard surface.

 Don’t put your phone in your purse, just like you wouldn’t put it in your pocket with a bunch of other things.
 All of your belongings will scratch your camera lens as they rub against it.

 The good news is that most purses and backpacks come with phone pouches.
 Instead of letting your phone roam freely, make use of them.

 The best thing you can do for your phone’s camera lens is to avoid scratching it in the first place.
 You will never have to worry about the cost of replacing your lens.
 If you can keep it from getting scratched.

-Although many people just use their shirts to wipe their camera lens clean and consider investing in a microfiber cloth or a pen.
-These products are cheap and allow you to gently remove dirt and dirt without scratching the lens accidentally.
+Although many people just use their shirts to wipe their camera lens clean, they can scratch the camera lens themselves.
+Investing in a microfiber cloth is a better option since they are cheap.
+These products help you to gently remove dirt and dirt without scratching the lens accidentally.